Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Raincoat/windbreaker:

 Very important, you’ll wear it a lot!
 REI Rainier raincoats work great and pack small.
-We also have Outdoor Research Aspire and Outdoor Research Foray II GORE-TEX jackets.
+We also have Outdoor Research GORE-TEX rain jackets.
 They are awesome, especially if you can grab one on a good sale like we did!

 Packable warm jacket: